blester125/CS_1622_Compilers/proj2/readme.txt

 	./parser < file
 This was compiled and tested on my computer running gcc version 4.8.4

+This project is based on me project 1 and therefore uses my string table created for that project.
+As such some of the index for strings and variables into the string table my be different from that of the example parser.

 This parser generates trees that are slightly different from the example parser (downloaded from the course website) because the example parser generates trees that are different from the